 Welcome to the Anderson Group Website!

-Our research encompasses all aspects of synthetic organic chemistry, with a particular focus on the total synthesis of biologically active molecules, and the development of new reactions including cascade processes.
+Our research encompasses all aspects of synthetic organic chemistry, with a particular focus on the total synthesis of biologically active molecules, and the development of new reactions including transition metal-catalyzed transformations and cascade processes.

 Further details of current research areas can be found under the “Research” menu.

 01/17: Goodbye to Guilhem!
 He's evolved to the rank of academic at the University of Strasbourg!!
 Congratulations and we wish you all the best!